 Is your fridge full of long-past expiration dates?
 Your fridge is one of the hardest working appliances and the hub of your kitchen, so take the time to clean it out.
-Give your fridge a good cleaning to banish bacteria and prevent the possibility of food poisoning from that yogurt that has been around since the Clinton administration.
+Give your fridge a good cleaning to banish bacteria and prevent the possibility of food poisoning from that suspicious yogurt that has been around since last winter.

 Toss expired food.
 Purge anything from your fridge that’s past its prime.
 Start from the top and work your way to the bottom, tossing anything that’s rotten, expired or questionable.